roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/multi-rak-gateway-mesh/setup-external-mqtt-broker.md

 ## Preparing the Raspberry Pi

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: We are going to use going to use a **Raspberry Pi 3B+** for this tutorial, as the device that is going to be hosting Mosquitto (a popular MQTT broker).
+ We are going to use going to use a **Raspberry Pi 3B+** for this tutorial, as the device that is going to be hosting Mosquitto (a popular MQTT broker).
 :::

 * The following items listed below with its download links for the tools and files needed for this demonstration: